Anne Miller (author): Early life and education

-Miller was born in Fife, Scotland and grew up in Newport and Tayport.
+Miller was born in Fife, Scotland, and grew up in Newport and Tayport.
 She attended Madras College in St Andrews for secondary school and subsequently studied sociology and politics at The University of Edinburgh.
-She graduated with a M.A. in 2009.
+She graduated with a masters in 2009.
 She wrote her first book at six years old.

 Career

 Miller joined QI in 2011 and has variously worked as scriptwriter, assistant producer, producer, and researcher on the show and many of its other projects.
 She is the second-most frequent guest personality on the QI podcast No Such Thing as a Fish and is a producer and head researcher for BBC Radio 4's comedy talk show The Museum of Curiosity.

 As part of the QI team, Miller has co-authored the following books: